mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-12"></a>
 [Back to top](#top)
 ## TX-12 -- Rep. Kay Granger (R)
+### Committees
+Kay Granger is the #4 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016